 The highest aggregate numbers of juvenile school-based arrests are in the 4th, 6th, 8th, 22nd, and 5th police districts.
 Together these five districts account for 39% of total juvenile school-based arrests on CPS property.

-One of the main recommendations in Policing Chicago Public Schools suggests that we need timely and reliable data tracking the numbers of school-based arrests and suspensions and expulsions in Chicago Public Schools (CPS).
+One of the main recommendations in Policing Chicago Public Schools suggested that we needed timely and reliable data tracking the numbers of school-based arrests and suspensions and expulsions in Chicago Public Schools (CPS).
 In December 2010, the New York City Council passed the Student Safety Act which:

 • Requires the Department of Education to report to the City Council on the numbers of suspensions, expulsions, arrests and student-police altercations in schools.
 The City Council can then track and monitor whether discipline is being enforced equally for all students.